4 Reasons Why Rhodes Tines Break

 2. Inconsistent Voicing

 When some notes are lower in volume due to inconsistent voicing or defective pickups, players may try to compensate by playing harder.
-Consistent voicing is key to tines longevity.
+Consistent voicing is key to the longevity of tines.

 3. Worn-out Tines